uranometrical/openmantleproxy/README.md

 Installation automatically occurs when launching OpenMantleProxy without `--clean` (`-c`).
 Modes will not affect how the instllation is done.

 ## Uninstallation
-Run OpnmMantleProxy with the `--clean` (`-c`) launch argument to scrub away any residue left by Mantle or OpenMantleProxy (removes any redirects from `s.optifine.net`).
+Run OpenMantleProxy with the `clean` option (instead of `server`) to scrub away any residue left by Mantle or OpenMantleProxy (removes any redirects from `s.optifine.net`).